-Each year, Harrogate Brigantes Rotary Club arranges a Remembrance Service at the Commonwealth War Graves Cemetery, Harrogate which has taken place for the past seventeen years.
+Each year, Harrogate Brigantes Rotary Club arranges a Remembrance Service at the Commonwealth War Graves Cemetery, Harrogate which has taken place for the past eighteen years.
 The service is always held on the same date as the official Remembrance Day.
 The focus is upon military personnel, the majority of which died in action and were buried in the Commonwealth War Graves Cemetery, most of them being Canadian, Australian and New Zealand airmen.
 There is 1017 military graves and it is one of the largest military cemeteries in the UK.

 Children from Britain and Nepal come together to create and perform

 In Harrogate in March 2019 some 200 young musicians from Britain and Nepal performed the world première of a new musical work, “Monkey Boy”, which they will have largely composed themselves.

 This innovative international youth initiative is intended to give those involved an unforgettable and, potentially, life-changing experience.
 With your help we can make it happen.